AnthonyCampos1234/Avisari/README.md

 - Authentication: Next-Auth
 - Hosting: Netlify
 - Real-time Features: Socket.io

-## Key Components

-1. Hero Section: Introduces the platform and its benefits.
-2. Features Overview: Highlights the main features of Avisari.
-3. Testimonials: Showcases user feedback and success stories.
-4. Business Categories: Illustrates different aspects of the platform.

 Built with ❤️ by the Avisari team (Anthony Campos) lol